gmontamat/arch-nvidia-drivers-installation-guide/README.md

    - Example: `yay -S nvidia-580xx-dkms nvidia-580xx-utils lib32-nvidia-580xx-utils`
 4. Install the corresponding nvidia-settings, for example with `yay -S nvidia-580xx-settings`
 5. If you need CUDA, install the corresponding opencl-nvidia package: `yay -S opencl-nvidia-580xx cuda-12.9 cudnn-9.10-cuda12.9`
-   - Expect fewer compatibility with Maxwell, Pascal, and older series
+   - Expect reduced compatibility with Maxwell, Pascal, and older series
+   - Packages such as ollama-cuda and opencv-cuda depend on cuda, you must first install the compatible version
    - Remember to use a CUDA version compatible with your GPU, e.g., Maxwell supports up to CUDA 12.9
-   - Note that lib32-opencl-nvidia packages are available but they should not be required
+   - Note that lib32-opencl-nvidia packages are also available if needed (very unlikely)

 ## Step 3: Enabling DRM kernel mode setting